00o-sh/geophish/README.md

 ## 🛡️ Security & Ethics

+- ⚠️ If location is already allowed in the browser, it is captured automatically and immediately — no further prompts
-- **No location is collected** without explicit user browser permission
+- 📍 This demonstrates how quickly and quietly location can be harvested without user awareness
 - **All secrets** are stored securely as Cloudflare Pages environment variables
 - The goal is to **educate**, not exploit